nydiokar/analyzer/docs/features/chen_group.md

    - stake: run the existing transaction mapper against that single buy transaction for this wallet and sum associatedSolValue for the target mint (direction=in) → stakeSol.
    - tokenAmount: from the transfer row for the mint in that transaction.
    - tokenAccountsCount: call getTokenAccountsByOwner(owner) and count entries.
-   - tx counts & creation time (lean and fast-first):
+   - tx counts & creation time:
      - Quick txCountScanned: getSignaturesForAddress(owner, limit=txCountLimit) → use length.
-     - Optional full creation scan (off by default): paginate owner signatures until exhaustion to get earliest blockTime as firstSeenTs and totalTxCount; guard with a hard cap to avoid extremes.
+     - Creation scan by default: walk signatures to earliest page to get firstSeenTs; auto-skip/cap for very large wallets (tokenAccountsCount > 10k → treat as old, use first page).
 5) Append results to file (JSONL default)
    - Ensure directory exists; append one JSON object per wallet to outFile.
    - CSV option writes/updates a flat CSV with the same core fields.